Saartje87/pbjs-0.6/docs/PB-$.md

 Retrieve inner width from the first element in the set.

 > Inner width is the width + padding.
+> window/document are not supported in this method.

 ###### Signature
 ```js